Douglas C-47 Skytrain: Super DC-3 (R4D-8)

 Large numbers of DC-3s and surplus C-47s were in commercial use in the United States in the 1940s.
-In response to proposed changes to the Civil Air Regulations airworthiness requirements that would limit the continuing use of these aircraft, Douglas offered a late-1940s DC-3 conversion to improve takeoff and single-engine performance.
-This new model, the DC-3S or "Super DC-3", was 39 in (0.99 m) longer.
-It allowed 30 passengers to be carried, with increased speed to compete with newer airliners.
-The rearward shift in the center of gravity led to larger tail surfaces and new outer, swept-back wings.
+In response to proposed changes to the Civil Air Regulations (CAR) airworthiness requirements that would limit the continuing use of these aircraft, Douglas offered a late-1940s DC-3 conversion to improve takeoff and single-engine performance.
+This new model, the DC-3S or "Super DC-3", was 39 in longer.
+It allowed 38 passengers to be carried, with increased speed to compete with newer airliners.
+The rearward shift in the center of gravity led to larger tail surfaces and new, swept-back outer wings.
 More powerful engines were installed along with shorter, jet ejection-type exhaust stacks.
-These were either 1,475 hp (1,100 kW) Wright R-1820 Cyclones or 1,450 hp (1,081 kW) Pratt & Whitney R-2000 Twin Wasps in larger engine nacelles.
-Minor changes included wheel-well doors, a partially retractable tailwheel, flush rivets, and low-drag antenna.
+These were either 1,475 hp Wright R-1820 Cyclones or 1,450 hp Pratt & Whitney R-2000 Twin Wasps in larger engine nacelles.
+Minor changes included wheelwell doors, a partially retractable tailwheel, flush rivets, and low-drag antenna.
 These all contributed to an increased top speed of 250 mph.
 With over 75% of the original DC-3/C-47 configuration changed, the modified design was virtually a new aircraft.
 The first DC-3S made its maiden flight on 23 June 1949.

-The changes fully met the new FAR 4B airworthiness requirements, with significantly improved performance.
+The changes fully met the new CAR 4B airworthiness requirements, with significantly improved performance.
 However, little interest was expressed by commercial operators in the DC-3S.
-It was too expensive for the smaller operators that were its main target; only three were sold to Capital Airlines.
-The U.S. Navy and U.S. Marine Corps had 100 of their R4D aircraft modified to Super DC-3 standards as the R4D-8, later redesignated the C-117D.
+It was too expensive for the smaller operators that were its main target; only three were sold, to Capital Airlines.
+The U.S. Navy and U.S. Marine Corps had 100 R4Ds modified to Super DC-3 standard as the R4D-8.